How to Make a Gantt Chart in PowerPoint (Free Template)

 Method 1: Stacked Bar Chart Workaround (Native PowerPoint)#

-PowerPoint doesn't have a native Gantt chart type.
-The classic workaround uses a stacked bar chart with an invisible "start" series.
+The classic workaround uses a stacked bar chart with an invisible "start" series to position task bars.

 Step 1: Prepare Your Data